writechoiceorg/rocketlawyer/pages/comparing-integration-options.md

 **Next Steps:**

-1. **Read the Documentation:** Learn how to set up and customize the Embedded UX in your platform.
+1. **Read the Documentation:** Learn how to set up and customize the [RocketDocument Embedded UX](https://developer.rocketlawyer.com/rocketdocument-embedded-ux) in your platform.
-2. **Start Implementing:** Follow the quick start guide to get your integration up and running.
+2. **Start Implementing:** Follow this quick start guide to get your integration up and running.

 ---